hepabolu/programming-by-stealth/docs/pbs47.md

 </html>
 ```

-This is a very straight-forward HTML 5 document, but I do want to draw your attention to three things:
+This is a very straightforward HTML 5 document, but I do want to draw your attention to three things:

 1. The page loads the jQuery API from the official jQuery CDN.
 2. The page loads `pbs47a.js`, which will contain all the JavaScript for this little project.